markwylde/ollama-chrome-api/README.md

 # ollama-chrome-api

-`ollama-chrome-api` is a JavaScript library designed to facilitate interaction with the Ollama API through a Chrome extension or any web-based environment.
-It allows you to easily authorize and generate responses from the Ollama API using custom events.
+`ollama-chrome-api` is a Chrome Extension and a JavaScript library designed to facilitate interaction with the Ollama API through a Chrome extension or any web-based environment.

-Note that users must have the Ollama and the Ollama Chrome extension installed.
+It allows websites to communicate securely (explicit authorization is required on a per site basis) with a locally running Ollama instance, directly on the visitors machine.

+This should allow you to make a completely serverless, client only chat web ui, so long as the user can install the Chrome Extension and Ollama.

 ## Features